Revision Weight Loss Surgery in Dallas, TX

 - Deterioration of the stomach wall

-Occasionally, patients may be dissatisfied with the amount of weight they are or aren’t losing, despite their best efforts.
-Sometimes, a patient’s life circumstances may have changed so dramatically that, over the years, they gained some or all of the weight back following a bariatric surgery procedure.
-Other times, technical problems with the surgery may have contributed to weight re-gain, such as has happened to some patients who had vertical banded gastroplasty (VBG), or “stomach stapling.”
-Our Bariatric Surgeon can evaluate you to determine if revision weight loss surgery may be best to suit your needs.
+Fortunately, we can also remove and revise a LAP-BAND®.
+They are no longer recommended, and we may suggest a different, more effective procedure.
+Technical problems with the surgery may have contributed to weight re-gain, such has happened to some patients who had vertical banded gastroplasty (VBG), or “stomach stapling.”
+Dr. Barnes can evaluate you to determine if LAP-BAND® revision surgery may best suit your needs.